Connections Through Culture Grants 2025, image

 Sounding Art Trail

-This site-specific art project explores land art, cultural heritage, and ecology through immersive soundscapes and participatory workshops which address climate change, rural depopulation, and social fragmentation.
-It invites two sound artists and local communities to co-create in open-air settings, transforming landscapes into spaces for sensory engagement.
+This site-specific project explores land art, cultural heritage & ecology through immersive soundscapes & participatory workshops which address climate change, rural depopulation & social fragmentation.
+It invites 2 sound artists & local communities to co-create in open-air settings, transforming landscapes into spaces for sensory engagement.
 Original soundscapes will be accessible via QR codes along the trails.

 Three women in matching red football uniforms chatting and relaxing in a casual indoor setting.